eslam3kl/3klCon/README.md

 # 3klCon Project V1.0

 ## Description
-Automation Recon tool which works with Small and Medium scopes.
+Full Automation Recon tool which works with Small and Medium scopes.
-Recommended to use it on VPS machine, it'll take a long time on discovering secrets and searching for vulnerabilities
+Recommended to use it on VPS machine, it'll discover secrets and searching for vulnerabilities

+**So, Welcome and let's deep into it <3**

 ![Welcome](Welcome.png)